Muscat (grape): Synonyms

 While each individual Muscat variety has its own set of synonyms, the general prefix of "Muscat" has its own unique translation around the globe.
-In Greece, the grapes are usually known as "Moschato" or "Moschoudia", while in Italy, they are known as "Moscato" or "Moscatello".
-On the Iberian peninsula, Portuguese and Spanish Muscat grapes are often prefixed as "Moscatel", while in Germany, the grapes are usually known as "Muskat" or "Muskateller".
-The family of Muscat varieties are known as "Misket" in Bulgaria and Turkey, "Muškat" in Croatia and "Muskotály" in Hungary.
-In the northern African wine regions of Tunisia, the grapes are often known as "Meski".
+In Greece, the grapes are usually known as "Moschato or "Moschoudia, while in Italy, they are known as "Moscato or "Moscatello.
+On the Iberian peninsula, Portuguese and Spanish Muscat grapes are often prefixed as "Moscatel, while in Germany, the grapes are usually known as "Muskat or "Muskateller.
+The family of Muscat varieties are known as "Misket in Bulgaria and Turkey, "Muškat in Croatia, and "Muskotály in Hungary.
+In the wine regions of Tunisia, the grapes are often known as "Meski.